 Youku had a net loss of 91.5 million yuan ($15 million) in the third quarter, its first since the acquisition of Tudou, it said in November.

-The company is projected to post losses through the second quarter of next year before reporting a profit (YOKU), excluding some costs, in the third quarter, according to analyst estimates compiled by Bloomberg.
-Third-quarter adjusted profit is forecast at 32.1 million yuan, according to the average of four analyst estimates (YOKU) in a Bloomberg survey.
+The company is projected to post losses through the second quarter of next year before reporting a profit (YOKU:US), excluding some costs, in the third quarter, according to analyst estimates compiled by Bloomberg.
+Third-quarter adjusted profit is forecast at 32.1 million yuan, according to the average of four analyst estimates (YOKU:US) in a Bloomberg survey.

 Jean Shao, a Beijing-based spokeswoman for Youku Tudou, declined to comment on the Macquarie report or the outlook for profit.